vbilopav/postgrest.net/PostgExecute.Net/README.md

 Don't get me wrong, Dapper will still be faster for plain serialization to your `IEnumerable<T>` because lambdas aren't fast and Dapper also has internal row caching.
 But with this, as I said you can skip at least one results iteration.

-The other point of this project is that it is part of larger project intended to work closely with PostgreSQL and as such:
+The other point of this project is that it is part of larger solution intended to work closely with PostgreSQL and as such:

 - it works with `NpgsqlConnection`, not with `IDbConnection` interface as dapper because i wanted to make it as close to PostgreSQL as possible.
 And also `System.Data;` is going to be redesigned soon.